Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Method

 Fig.~\ref{fig:methods} presents an overall illustration of the proposed method.
 Our method contains three parts: (1) an encoder backbone to extract features; (2) a decoupled decoder to obtain the scene features and part features individually.
 We denote the scene features are used to generate things, stuff masks while the part features are used to generate part masks; (3) a Transformer decoder which takes three different types of queries and backbone features as inputs and provides thing, stuff, and part mask predictions.

 \textbf{Encoder network:} We first extract image features for each input image.
 It contains a backbone network (Convolution Network~\cite{resnet} or Vision Transformer~\cite{liu2021swin}) with Feature Pyramid Network~\cite{fpn} as neck.
-This results in a set of multi-scale features which are the inputs of the decoupled decoder.
+This results in a set of multiscale features which are the inputs of the decoupled decoder.

 \textbf{Decoupled decoder:} The decoupled decoder has two separate decoder networks to obtain features for scene feature and part feature, respectively.
-The former is used to decode both thing and stuff predictions while the latter is applied to decode the part prediction.
+The former is used to decode both thing and stuff predictions, while the latter is applied to decode the part prediction.
 Our motivation is that part segmentation has different properties from panoptic segmentation.
 First, part features need a more precise location and fine details.
 Second, scene features focus on mask proposal level prediction while part features pay more attention to the inner parts of mask proposal, which conflicts with each other.
 We show that the decoupled design leads to better results in the experimental section. (see Sec.~\ref{sec:ablation}).

 For implementation, we adopt semantic FPN design~\cite{kirillov2019panopticfpn} to fuse features in a top-down manner.
-Thus we obtain the two features named $F_{s}$ and $F_{p}$.
+Thus, we obtain the two features named $F_{s}$ and $F_{p}$.
 In particular, for part segmentation, we design a light-weight aligned feature decoder for part segmentation.
-Rather than the naive bilinear upsampling, we adopt to learn feature flow~\cite{sfnet,zhou2021differentiable} to warp the low resolution feature to high resolution feature.
+Rather than the naive bilinear upsampling, we propose to learn feature flow~\cite{sfnet,zhou2021differentiable} to warp the low resolution feature to high resolution feature.
 Then we sum all the predictions into the highest resolution as semantic FPN.
 Moreover, to preserve more locational information, we add the positional embedding to each stage of the semantic FPN following the previous works~\cite{wang2020solo,wang2020solov2}.
 In summary, decoupled decoder outputs two separate features: scene features $F_{s}$ and part features $F_{p}$.
 The former is used to generate thing and stuff masks while the latter is used to generate part masks and both have the same resolution.